-Culturally group oriented, the extended family is the foundation of their social structure, that includes relatives from both sides of the family and even close friends.
-The children call close family friends Auntie and Uncle, even though they are not blood relatives.
+Culturally group oriented, the extended family is the foundation of their social structure that includes relatives from both sides of the family and even close friends.
+The children call close family friends Auntie and Uncle, though they are not blood relatives.

+It is not uncommon for the husband's parents to come and live with the nuclear family when they get too old to care for themselves.
 Joining families when they marry provides the couples with a sense of security knowing there will always be a group to help in times of need.

 Expected to do most of the work, the women are still ruled by the traditional subservient role, especially in the outlying villages.

-They are responsible for farming, cooking, cleaning, chopping wood, child care and the general running of the home.
+They are responsible for farming, cooking, cleaning, chopping wood, child care, and the general running of the home.

 In the areas still influenced by the old ways, women would not generally give instructions to the men.
 Things are changing however, as society becomes more modern.

-Women over 21 are called 'Mama' and men over 35 are called 'Mzee'.
+Women over 21 are called "Mama" and men over 35 are called "Mzee."

-Issues tend to simmer for long periods or they get resolved with humor.
+Issues tend to simmer for long periods, or they get resolved with humor.
 Even when frustrated, it's best to be polite and smile.